oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 .# Abstract

-This specification describes data formats as well as validation and processing rules to express Verifiable Credentials with JSON payload based on the SD-JWT format [@!I-D.ietf-oauth-selective-disclosure-jwt].
+This specification describes data formats as well as validation and processing rules to express Verifiable Credentials with a JWT Claim set [@!RFC7519] that are protected using the JWS [@!RFC7515], or the SD-JWT [@!I-D.ietf-oauth-selective-disclosure-jwt] when the selective disclosure capability is required.

 {mainmatter}